 The state-of-practice of geologic-hazard investigations continues to evolve as new or improved techniques become available and are incorporated into hazard investigations.
-The methods outlined in these guidelines are considered to be practical and reasonable methods for obtaining planning, design, and risk-reduction information, but these methods may not apply in all cases.
-The engineering geologist in charge of a geologic-hazard investigation is responsible for understanding the appropriateness of the various methods and where they apply.
+The methods outlined in these guidelines are considered to be practical and reasonable methods for obtaining planning, design, and riskreduction information, but these methods may not apply in all cases.
+The Engineering Geologist in charge of a geologic-hazard investigation is responsible for understanding the appropriateness of the various methods and where they apply.

 As the UGS revises existing or develops new geologic-hazard guidelines, this publication will be updated as appropriate.
-Users should refer to the UGS web page for the most current information and guidelines: http://geology.utah.gov/about-us/geologic-programs/geologic-hazards-program/for-consultants-and-design-professionals/recommended-report-guidelines/.
+Users should refer to the UGS web page for the most current information and guidelines: https://geology.utah.gov/hazards/ assistance/consultants/.